How to Upskill Employees for Business Growth

 Tying Training to Business KPIs

-- Sales Training: Forget just tracking attendance.
-Instead, look at the trained group's average deal size, close rates, and sales cycle length over the following quarter.
-Did they improve compared to the pre-training baseline?
+• Sales Training: Move past tracking who attended the session.
+Monitor the trained group's average deal size, close rates, and sales cycle length during the following quarter.
+Compare these figures against the pre-training baseline to identify growth.

-- Customer Service Upskilling: The goal isn't just finishing a de-escalation module.
-The real win is a measurable decrease in support ticket escalations or a tangible increase in customer satisfaction (CSAT) scores.
+• Customer Service Upskilling: Completion of a de-escalation module is only a starting point.
+Success shows up as a measurable decrease in support ticket escalations or a clear increase in customer satisfaction (CSAT) scores.
+These metrics prove that the staff can handle difficult interactions without needing management intervention.

-- Technical Training: When your developers learn a new framework, the success metric isn't a certificate.
-It's a reduction in production bugs or a faster feature deployment speed.
+• Technical Training: When developers learn a new framework, the goal isn't a digital certificate.
+Success involves a reduction in production bugs or faster feature deployment speeds.
+Track the time from the first line of code to the final release to see if the training improved workflow efficiency.

-You can explore more insights about this training gap from ADP Research to see why closing it is so crucial.
-By focusing on true ROI, you build a powerful case for not just continuing, but expanding the investment in your team.
+You can explore more insights about this training gap from ADP Research to understand why addressing this shortfall is vital.
+Focusing on actual ROI helps you build a case for expanding the budget and resources allocated to your team.

 Got Questions About Upskilling?
 We’ve Got Answers.